YoshuaNava/librealsense/readme.md

 # NOTE: This is a fork from the official repository

-**The following changes have been done:**
+**The following changes have been applied on top of Intel's main development branch:**

-* Catkinized librealsense2
+* Catkinized librealsense2.
 * Added a bash script for patching the UVC module of Ubuntu low latency kernels.

-Build with

-    catkin build librealsense2

-No additional changes to the kernel seem to be necessary (to be confirmed).
+For guidelines on how to build and use this package, check [additional instructions](doc/leggedrobotics/additional_instructions.md).

 -----------------